jakobjpeters/Speculator.jl/README.md

 ## Introduction

-Speculator.jl is a tool to reduce latency by generating and running precompilation workloads.
+Speculator.jl is a tool to reduce latency by automatically generating and running compilation workloads.

 Code needs to be compiled, either upon the installation of a package or as needed during runtime.
 In the former case, this can be used in a package as a supplement or alternative to